-Be careful though, because getting creative in your job search can fall flat if done incorrectly.
-We recommend getting a friend’s opinion after you’ve come up with your creative headline.
-Ask them what types of jobs they think you’re applying for, and if the headline piques their curiosity.
+Be careful though, because trying to use creative language in your LinkedIn headline could fall flat if done incorrectly.
+You could run the risk of muddying the message.
+We recommend getting a second opinion after you’ve come up with your creative headline.
+Show it to a friend or colleague and ask them 1) what types of jobs they think you’re applying for, and 2) if the headline piques their curiosity.

 One more tip: If you go this route, you also need to be sure those keywords we mentioned are integrated throughout your profile’s About section, as well as your professional experiences and skills.

-Furthermore, you are not your position title.
-If you leave your headline as “project manager at [Company],” you limit yourself to be branded as just a project manager.
+If you leave your headline as “Project Manager at [Company],” you limit yourself to be branded as just a project manager.
 And since you actually use many different skills, it does not paint a full picture of who you are.
 (Are you in computer science?
 Construction?
 Healthcare?)

-…but there are a few instances when you should actually should use that position title and company.
+That said, there are a few instances when you could keep that position title and company in your headline:

 I had a client who worked as a Director of Partnerships, and she used her LinkedIn to represent her company and garner more partnerships.